m0rp43us/openmeteopy/README.md

 APIs are free without any API key for open-source developers and non-commercial use.
 You can embed them directly into your app.

 ##  What is it?
 openmeteopy is a client Python wrapper library for Open-Meteo  web API.
-It allows quick and easy consumption of OM data from Python applications via a simple object model and in a human-friendly fashion.
+It allows quick and easy consumption of Open-Meteo data from Python applications via a simple object model and in a human-friendly fashion.

 You can use all Openmeteo's available APIs,which are 14 (explained in the table below).

 openmeteopy runs on Python 3.6+.

-print(mgr.get_data())
+Full documentation is reported here: [DOCUMENTATION](https://openmeteo-Wpy.readthedocs.io/en/latest/index.html).

 #### Installation (pypi)
 ```bash